ROCm/rocr_debug_agent/README.md

   Disables installing a SIGQUIT signal handler, so that the default Linux handler may dump a core file.

-  By default, the Debug Agent installs a SIGQUIT handler to print the state of all wavefronts when a SIGQUIT signal is sent to the process.
+  By default, the ROCdebug-agent installs a SIGQUIT handler to print the state of all wavefronts when a SIGQUIT signal is sent to the process.

 - __``-l <log-level>``, ``--log-level=<log-level>``__

-  Changes the Debug Agent and Debugger API log level.
+  Changes the ROCdebug-agent and ROCdbgapi log level.
 The log level can be `none`, `info`, `warning`, or `error`.

   The default log level is ``none``.